minio/docs/source/reference/minio-mc-admin/mc-admin-group.rst

       The name of the user to add to the group.

       The user *must* exist on the :mc-cmd:`~mc admin group add TARGET` MinIO deployment.
-Use :mc-cmd:`mc admin user list` to review the available users on the deployment.
+Use :mc-cmd:`mc admin user ls` to review the available users on the deployment.

 .. mc-cmd:: info